Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Historical Context of Rhetoric Pathos

 Rhetoric has undergone different connotations throughout its history.
-In ancient times, rhetoric was important because full male citizens could participate in political and legal decisions, but they had to speak publicly to do so.
+In ancient times, rhetoric was important because adult, free male citizens in Greece could participate in political and legal decisions but had to speak publicly to do so~\cite{raaflaub013citizenship}.
 Aristotle was among the first to develop a systematic representation of the art of oratory (i.e., formal speeches that strongly affect people's feelings).
-He defined it as the ability to consider what might be persuasive in any matter~\cite{raaflaub013citizenship, Aristoteles1995}.
-Rhetoric was used throughout history as an effort to legitimize power in relation to monarchical orders.
-Above all, rulers without traditional assurance through individual charisma had to present themselves visually, which is visual rhetoric in some way~\cite{MeisterJanB.2021AumP}.
+He defined it as the ability to consider what might be persuasive in any matter~\cite{raaflaub013citizenship, Aristoteles}.
+Rhetoric was used throughout history as an effort to legitimize power in relation to monarchical orders~\cite{MeisterJanB.2021AumP}.
+Having said that, Bonsiepe's argument on rhetoric should be taken into account, as he stated that: ``Where there is force, rhetoric is not needed; in fact, rhetoric cannot exist under force.
+Persuasion relies on the ability to choose.''~\cite{Bonsiepe2008}